bartbutenaers/node-red-contrib-ui-svg/README.md

 Remarks:
 + The payload of the input message contains both the payload and topic of the output message (which will be sent in when the specified event occurs on the specified SVG element).
-+ The following events can be specified: *"click", "dblclick", "contextmenu", "mouseover", "mouseout", "mouseup", "mousedown", "focus", "focusin", "focusout", "blur", "keyup", "keydown", "touchstart", "touchend"*
++ The following events can be specified: *"click", "dblclick", "change", "contextmenu", "mouseover", "mouseout", "mouseup", "mousedown", "focus", "focusin", "focusout", "blur", "keyup", "keydown", "touchstart", "touchend"*
 + You need to remove the previous event handler (via the center inject node), before you add a new event handler.
 Otherwise an error will occur.

 ### Remove events via msg